 The RAF worked out the plan for strategic bombing of Germany.
 The targets were the Industrial and population centers in Germany like the Ruhr.
 Massive 4 engine bombers began night bombing missions over Germany.
-Later in the 1944 end the RAF admitted that it was bombing civilian targets to terrorize the population.
-Subsequently the press release was withdrawn at the insistence of Winston Churchill.
+Later in the 1944, the RAF admitted that it was bombing civilian targets to terrorize the population.
+Subsequently, the press release was withdrawn at the insistence of Winston Churchill.

 The USAAF took up Douhet's concept of strategic bombing with gusto and led to 1000 bomber raids over Germany.
-The B-29 had both the endurance, range and payload to inflict terrible damage on German cities.
-But Douhet misread one aspect and that is morale.
-Now after the war we know that strategic bombing though effective, did not break the will of the German populace to fight.
-On the contrary they fought with greater determination.
+The B-29 had both the endurance, range, and payload to inflict terrible damage on German cities.
+But Douhet misread one aspect and that is moral.
+Now after the war we know that strategic bombing though effective did not break the will of the German populace to fight.
+On the contrary, they fought with greater determination.
 Thus Strategic bombing alone could not have won the war.
 The principle of victory is that the infantry soldier must hold the ground and till that happened, victory eluded the Allies.